 One New Change covers 550,000 sq ft over eight floors, with 60 shops and restaurants operating over 220,000 sq ft.
 The state-of-the-art £4m sustainable energy system is estimated to reduce carbon emissions by at least 10% and could save £300,000 on energy bills a year.

-The Francesco Paris Award was announced during the 51st Meeting of the Euro Working Group on Commodities and Financial Modelling (EWGCFM) and 1st Conference of the Research Centre for Energy Management (RCEM) & the International Centre for Shipping, Trade and Finance (ICSTF).
+The Francesco Paris Award was announced during the 51st Meeting of the Euro Working Group on Commodities and Financial Modelling (EWGCFM) and 1st Conference of the Energy Management Centre (EMC) & the International Centre for Shipping, Trade and Finance (ICSTF).
 The event took place on 16th - 18th May, 2013 at the ESCP Europe London campus.

 We are pleased to announce that the International Journal of Financial Engineering and Risk Management - Special Issue on Commodities Financial Management: 2013 Vol. 1 No. 1 is now available.

 IJFERM is a scholarly peer-reviewed international journal covering all aspects of the theory and practice of financial engineering and risk management.
 IJFERM is particularly interested in promoting research related to the development and implementation of new quantitative models leading to operational decision aids in finance.
 This perspective is motivated by the increasing complexity of financial decisions and the rapidly increasing use of quantitative methods for the design and implementation of innovative financial instruments, processes and solutions to financial decision-making problems.